magicstickuk/multisite-post-duplicator/README.md

 Yes.
 However, you have to have the same custom fields defined in each of the sites on your network.
 To help keep the fields in sync try: https://wordpress.org/plugins/acf-multisite-sync/

+= What about Multisites on Subdomain Configurations? =

+Unfortunately we don't support sub domain configuations at this time.
+You may use it to some extent, but a lot of this plugins features may produce unexpected results.
+Our plan is to introduce support for this in the near futute.

 == Screenshots ==

 1. User Interface